klamma/ar-for-eu-book/_pages/chapters/apm.md

   - End-user participation
 - Strong commitment to participatory design and evaluation activities carried out in communities of practice

+# Minimal Viable Product

+A minimal viable product (MVP) is an early prototype of a system for getting feedback from customers {% cite Ries11 %}.

 # Wrap-Up

 - You heard about the Agile Manifesto